GautamVG/iot_mini_project/README.md

 -   `/admin`: The admin dashboard.
 Shows all parking slots, with parking tickets.
 Shows a list of parking receipts, graphs, visualizations, etc.

 ## Back-end

+> This section is out-dated and requires an update

 -   `/api`:
     -   `/spots`: